WORDS TO LOVE & LIVE BY

 One of the unsung heroes of German vocal literature, Hermann Zilcher was born in Frankfurt am Main in 1881 and began piano lessons with his father at the age of five.
-He performed his first musical compositions in concert at the age of fifteen and went on to study at the Frankfurt conservatory of music.
 In 1901, he moved to Berlin and became one of the most sought-after accompanists in the city.
 In the next twenty years he moved between Frankfurt and Munich, before settling in Würzburg, where he became director of the music conservatory in 1920.
 In addition to his vast output of orchestral works, chamber and piano music, he wrote a total of eighty-two Lieder with piano.

 The third poem, Leuchtende Tage, was written by German poet Ludwig Jacobowski, whose vast output of work reflected the turmoil of the time in his ongoing battle to defend Jewish rights.
 In this poem he speaks of good times that have passed: “Nicht weinen, weil sie vorüber!
 Lächeln, weil sie gewesen!” – “Don’t cry because they are over!
 Smile, because they happened!”
-I’m sure we’ve all heard this advice before, usually at a time when we don’t want to hear it, yet nonetheless it remains a true and comforting thought.
+I’m sure we’ve all heard this advice before (usually at a time when we don’t want to hear it) yet it remains a true and comforting thought.

 GOING TO HEAVEN